DISMEMBER THE ALAMO at the Richardson, TX Alamo Drafthouse 10/26/19

 1998, Matador Records

-One might have wondered though if maybe we were losing the fucked-up psychedelic pop genius that we’d been following.
+One might have wondered though if maybe we were losing the eccentric psychedelic genius that we’d been following.
 Part of GBV’s character was a curious freedom on record.
 Noise.
 Accidents that sounded cool.
-Albums in which weird, misfit songs found a comfortable home next to killer hooks.
+Albums in which strange, misfit songs found a comfortable home next to killer hooks.
 A very uncommercial sort of beauty.
 It wasn’t mere indie/lo-fi snobbery.
 Robert Pollard found his voice (and his audience) embracing rough edges and home recording.
 It was how his songs sounded good.
 It was why he didn’t sign with Warner Brothers in 1994 and remake Alien Lanes for radio like the suits wanted.

 How was any of Ocasek’s studio magic gonna compete with that?